microsoft/code-with-engineering-playbook/docs/continuous-delivery/devops-provider-recipes/github-actions/runtime-variables/runtime-variables.md

     ![PR Example](images/PRExample.PNG)

-2. The Github Action will trigger automatically, and since `[pr var]` is present in the PR Body, it will set the `flag` to true, as shown below:
+2. The GitHub Action will trigger automatically, and since `[pr var]` is present in the PR Body, it will set the `flag` to true, as shown below:

     ![PR True](images/PRTrue.PNG)